 Bass in your Countryman

-On the upside, a car this size doesn't need a lot of subwoofer if you don't.
+On the upside, a car this size doesn't need a big subwoofer if you don't.
 A compact powered subwoofer will give you a much-improved bottom end sound without devouring the entire cargo area.

 Of course, you'll have to connect those subs and/or amps to the receiver somehow.
 There are ways to do this that don't involve messing with the receiver, like tapping into the speaker level inputs.
 It all depends on your DIY comfort level, of course, but if you're handy, the passionate and knowledgeable online MINI community has some good info on how to add more bass to your Countryman.

 A portable GPS is a great idea for your Mini

 Here are some other upgrade ideas for your Countryman.